boazbk/tcs/lec_00_1_math_background.md

 ### Parsing formulas: bound and free variables {#boundvarsec }

-In mathematics as in code, we often have symbolic "variables" or "parameters".
+In mathematics, as in coding, we often have symbolic "variables" or "parameters".
 It is important to be able to understand, given some formula, whether a given variable is _bound_ or _free_ in this formula.
-For example, in the following statement $n$ is free but $a,b$ are bound by the $\exists$ quantifier:
+For example, in the following statement $n$ is free but $a$ and $b$ are bound by the $\exists$ quantifier:

 $$
 \exists_{a,b \in \N} (a \neq 1) \wedge (a \neq n) \wedge (n = a \times b) \label{aboutnstmt}